Codebiosys/specio/glue/veripy2specio/README.md

 ```

-## Transforming Formata: Veripy to Specio
+## Transforming Format: Veripy to Specio

 To convert a Veripy output file into a Specio report document, simply run the following command.